paranoia5/kyc.doc/docs/GetStarted.md

 - [React-Native] - native apps for Android and iOS using React
 - [Expo] - framework that helps you turn your ideas into performant universal apps before installing a thing
 - [Typescript] - TypeScript is a typed superset of JavaScript that compiles to plain JavaScript.
+- [Keychain]: to provide a way to encrypt and securely store key–value pairs locally on the device

 ## Quick Test